snootysteppes/motionmate/README.md

-Here’s a basic README file using Markdown format that outlines the minimum specifications and instructions for your motion detection application:

 # Motion Detection System

 A simple motion detection application that captures video and sends email alerts with the recorded clip when motion is detected.